d4g0/tiny-bookings/docs/README.md

 []
 -   bookings
-    -   define booking states
+    -   define booking states done
-        -   Pending
-        -   Paid
-        -   Canceled
     -  (dao)  done 16 april 1:55
        -  rooms_bookings records of the many to many
        -  clients for bookings (dao) done 16 april 1:55
        -  bookings state constanst start 19 april 19:57 done 21:00
        -  payment types done 22:00
        -  currencies done 22:23
     -   (graphql)
-        -
+        - bookings, payment, currencies done 23:10
+    -   iterate booking schema to include cancel hanlding
+        -   start 20 april 00:15 done 2 min
+        -   [done 00:53] create a payment table for the case some how a client pays for a booking and then it can be booked